cinnak/cinnak.github.io/_posts/2024-09-24-I passed CISSP exam.md

 - ISC2 Official Study Guide (OSG) v8 Simplified Chinese Version - To ensure I clearly understand the Chinese translations of key terms.

-- How think like a manager for the CISSP exam by Luke Ahmed
+- How to think like a manager for the CISSP exam by Luke Ahmed

 ### Videos: